awsdocs/aws-security-hub-user-guide/doc_source/securityhub-announcements.md

 + `NEW_FEATURE` – New Security Hub features are available\.
 + `UPDATED_FEATURE` – Existing Security Hub features have been updated\.

 Notifications are available in all formats that Amazon SNS supports\.
-You can subscribe to Security Hub announcements in all Regions except AWS GovCloud \(US\)\.
+You can subscribe to Security Hub announcements in all [AWS Regions that Security Hub is available in](https://docs.aws.amazon.com/general/latest/gr/sechub.html)\.

 Your user account must have `sns::subscribe` IAM permissions to subscribe to an Amazon SNS topic\.